lpham2525/notetaker/README.md

 ----------------------------------------------------------------
  *Installation: npm i

- *Usage:The Note Taker application can be utilized to write and save notes as well as delete them.
-It uses express on the backend to store notes in string format.
+ *Usage:The Note Taker application uses express on the backend to store notes in string format.
 The app can also retrieve notes and displays them to the user in JSON format for enhanced readability.

  *License: None

  *Test: node server.js or nodemon

+ *Functions:
  ---------------------------------------------------------

 Which functions does the Note Taker have?